Large Language Models of Code Fail at Completing Code with Potential Bugs: Detailed Case Studies

 \subsection{Are Potential Bugs Always Harmful?}

-As discussed in \Secref{sec:bcc_definition}, potential bugs do not guarantee that the completed code will be buggy.
-These prefixes were sourced from completed examples that had a bug that could be ascribed to the prefix but that does not mean by itself that the prefix will be impossible to complete correctly.
-While we observe the performance degradation of \\codellms under the presence of potential bugs, we find several interesting cases where these models manage to generate correct code nonetheless.
+As discussed in \Secref{sec:bcc_definition}, \pobugs do not guarantee that the completed code will be buggy.
+These prefixes were sourced from completed examples that had a bug that could be ascribed to the prefix, but that does not mean by itself that the prefix will be impossible to complete correctly.
+While we observe the performance degradation of \codellms under the presence of \pobugs, we find several interesting cases where these models generate correct code nonetheless.

-\Figref{fig:casestudy_pass} shows that for the potential bug (highlighted operator) \texttt{==} modified from \texttt{!=} in the clean code, the completion model updates its original algorithmic flow with \texttt{continue} command and completes with correct code.
-While the new completion code is different from the canonical solution of the clean code, it is functionally correct.
+\Figref{fig:casestudy_pass} shows that for the \pobug (highlighted operator) \texttt{==} modified from \texttt{!=} in the reference code, the completion model updates its original algorithmic flow with \texttt{continue} command and completes with correct code.
+While the new completion code is different from the canonical solution of the reference code, it is functionally correct.
 Thus, this implies that \\codellms may adapt in some recoverable cases.